gr0uch/simulacra/README.md

 ## Helper Functions

 Simulacra.js includes some built-in helper functions for common use cases, such as event listening and animations.
-They are completely optional and not part of the core functionality, but included for convenience.
+They are optional, and included for convenience.
 To use them, one can define a *change* function like so:

 ```js
 var bindObject = require('simulacra')